The Y Chromosomes

 Amos

 Well as I said before, Amos was a bonus.
-So before loading him in the Pick Up Truck, I did not plan on him for anything, but now, after thinking about it, I have big plans Laughing out loud But the funny thing was, when I first looked at the photos I did look at this boy.
+So before loading him in the Pick Up Truck, I did not plan on him for anything, but now, after thinking about it, I have big plans But the funny thing was, when I first looked at the photos I did look at this boy.
 The only reason I decided against him and for the others was that he is marked like three of my does and I wanted something different.

 The breeder unloaded the other three boys first.
 Then I heard a little bleaping (goat noise) and I asked about it, of course I was thinking he had a home with someone else.
 I guess the breeder had me figured out cause she handed him to me and probably knew I would not hand him back.
 I told some folks that I thought she (the breeder) was some sort of angel.